iZ86/DIT2123OOM/README.md

 private JTextField bagWeightTextField - The text field where user enters the bag weight.

-private JButton closeBagPartialViewButton - JButton that deletes this BagPartialView from CheckInView.
+private JButton removeBagPartialViewButton - JButton that removes this BagPartialView from CheckInView.

 ### Methods

 public BagPartialView() - Creates a BagPartialView object.

-public void addCloseBagPartialViewButtonListener(ActionListener listenForCloseBagPartialViewButton) - Adds an ActionListener to JButton closeBagPartialViewButton.
+public void addRemoveBagPartialViewButtonListener(ActionListener listenForRemoveBagPartialViewButton) - Adds an ActionListener to JButton removeBagPartialViewButton.

 private void setupViewPanel() - Sets up the bagPartialViewPanel.